oroinc/documentation/user_guide/channel_guide.rst

 - Entities assigned to a channel define the types of information that can be collected from it.

-Each channel is assigned a \term:`Customer identity entity`\ that corresponds to the channel type.
-Records of the Customer entities ("customers") can be created within the channel.
+Each channel is assigned an entity that represents a customer (*Customer Identity entity*).
+Records of the can be created within the channel.

-Customer data from different channels is aggregated under an Account record ("account"): each customer must be assigned an account, and one account can have multiple customer identities from different channels associated with it (regardless of their channel types).
+Customer data from different channels is aggregated under an Account record ("account"): each customer identity must be assigned to an account, and one account can have multiple customer identities from different channels associated with it (regardless of their channel types).